Powerlearnproject/se-day1-assignment-Josephwalter234/README.md

 History: Tracks changes over time, making it easier to identify the cause of issues.
 Examples: Git, SVN, Mercurial.

-In essence, IDEs and VCS are complementary tools that significantly enhance software development efficiency and quality.
-IDEs provide a rich environment for coding, while VCS ensures that code changes are managed effectively.
-Together, they form the foundation for modern software development practices.

-Would you like to learn more about a specific IDE or VCS?

-Sources and related content
-github.com
-github.com
-What is an IDE? - Integrated Development Environment Explained - AWS

-aws.amazon.com

-What is an IDE? - Integrated Development Environment Explained - AWS - Amazon

-aws.amazon.com

-The translator program that converts code in high level language into machine code line by line is called

-www.toppr.com

-What is Debugging? - Debugging Explained - AWS

-aws.amazon.com

-Gemini may display inaccurate info, including about people, so double-check its responses.
-Your privacy & Gemini Apps

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.